 August: My First Long Walk

-After a couple of weeks spent recovering in Lisbon, I’ll be heading back to the U.K. again, but this time I’ll be heading further afield than London.
+I’ll be heading back to the U.K. in August, but this time I’ll be heading further afield than London.

 Ever since Dave walked the Camino de Santiago and fell in love with all things hikey, I’ve been caught up in his passion and pondering putting on my own walking boots and trying it out for myself.
 The Camino is too daunting for someone who doesn’t even know if she likes walking yet, so I’m starting off small with a week-long wander along the length of Hadrian’s Wall.